 “The Waterseller of Seville”

 “The Waterseller of Seville” is an oil on canvas painting by the Spanish Baroque artist, Diego Velázquez.
-This is one of three versions that Velázquez made between 1617 and 1623 when he was living in his hometown of Seville, when he was between 18 and 24 years old.
+This is one of three versions that Velázquez made between 1617 and 1623 when he was living in his hometown of Seville, between 18 and 24 years old.
 This is the first of the three versions.
-Many critics believe this to be his finest painting from his early period when he was first starting.
+Many critics believe this to be his finest painting from his early period when he was first starting out.

 This type of painting, featuring still life, cups filled with drinks, and a limited color palette, is known as a bodegón.
 Velázquez has been revered for the technique he used in the subjects’ faces.
 It marks his artistic growth, and you can see the beginnings of his more mature portraits for which he is known for.